 The fact that Tokyo Me+ has the best food for Tokyo souvenirs and gifts is a bonus!

 MORE OF THE BEST THINGS TO DO AT TOKYO STATION

 When you’ve finished sampling and buying up all the sweet treats, head back into First Avenue Tokyo Station to find more fun things to do.

-Price of cakes and desserts at Tokyo Me+: See individual stores for pricing.
+Price of cakes and desserts: See individual stores for pricing.

 - Take a JR train to Tokyo Station.

 - Walk to the 1st floor.
-Tokyo Me+ Food Hall is next to the Daimaru Tokyo Department Store entrance and in front of the Yaesu North Gate.
+The Food Hall is next to the Daimaru Tokyo Department Store entrance and in front of the Yaesu North Gate.

-The best cakes in Tokyo will definitely appeal to foodies, and those who love to give elegant gifts to others.
+The best cakes in Japan will definitely appeal to foodies, and those who love to give elegant gifts to others.
 Get ready to tantalise your tastebuds.